Withdrawing the BGP Re-Routing Curtain: Understanding the Security Impact of BGP Poisoning via Real-World Measurements: Reassessing Reachability

 Default routes exist when an AS has two or more providers and refuses to choose a second provider when the first provider is "removed" from the topology via BGP poisoning.
 A poisoning AS can theoretically remove the first provider from the steered AS's topology by causing the first provider to drop (and not propagate) its route to the poisoning AS.
 However, when measured in 2009~\cite{Bush:2009vc}, this did not always occur when poisoning.
-We now re-examine default routing in 2018.
+Default routes were evaluated as part of the earlier return path steering experiments.